Thomas Jackson (architect): Career

 Thomas Jackson served his early apprenticeship with George Dymond of Bristol, England.
 In 1829, he moved to Ulster to work in partnership with Thomas Duff of Newry.
 He was in charge of Duff's newly established Belfast branch office.
 He kept this role until 1835 before striking out on his own.
 Thomas's most recognised work from this period was the Old Museum building for the Belfast Natural History and Philosophical Socitety, of which he was an Honorary member.

 Around 1840 Jackson returned briefly to Waterford, the city of his birth, to design a new bank at 31 O'Connell Street.
-The bank was completed in around 1845 (It is due to open as the Waterford Gallery of Art in April 2020).
+The bank was completed in around 1845.It remained a financial institution for well over a century before becoming offices.
+In April 2020 it reopened as the Waterford Gallery of Art.

 Around 1867, Thomas Jackson's sons joined him, operating under the name Thomas Jackson & Sons.
 Anthony left to pursue his own interests circa 1870.
 William stayed on for roughly another ten years before emigrating to Australia.
 Thomas Jackson produced very little architectural work in the years following Williams departure.

 Jackson was fundamentally a residential architect, but over the course of his career he turned his hand to commercial, educational, industrial and ecclesiastical buildings.
 An example of his domestic work would be the ambitious Cliftonville development.
 He was the principal architect of Ulster Bank and of the Banbridge, Lisburn & Belfast Junction Railway.